ibm-cloud-docs/cloud-databases/learn-size-guidance.md

 With your API token, you can now use the Compose API.
 A list of all the API endpoints is available in the [Compose API reference](https://apidocs.compose.com/v1.0/reference).

-In order to extract the information that you need to obtain the allocated RAM and storage for your deployment, you might want to install [jq](https://stedolan.github.io/jq/), that makes parsing the returned JSON objects from the API easier to understand.
+In order to extract the information that you need to obtain the allocated RAM and storage for your deployment, you might want to install [jq](https://stedolan.github.io/jq/).
+The `jq` utility makes parsing the returned JSON objects from the API easier to understand.
 {: .tip}

 Export your API token from your console so that you can use it in the API request.